DragonWrangler1/modding_commands/README.md

  - [Mts2Lua All]
  - Convert all Mts schematic files in a specified directory into .lua files.

- - [Rename Png]
- - Renames the specified png file.

- - [Rename Png All]
- - Replaces a specified word that is found in all png files in a specified mod.

- - [Both Below Are Outdated Use Bulk Replace Instead]

- - [Replace In File]
- - replaces a word, in a mod.
-With the specified file.

- - [Replace In Modconf]
- - Same as above, but does the mod.conf

- - [Review Code]
- - Reviews your code looking for whitespace, unused, and undefined variables (Note.
-[Not Accurate.])

 ## Extras ##
 ------------
 ############

- - The following commands use os functions.

- - [delete_map_shutdown]
- - os.remove
- - Used for deleting the map.sqlite.

- - [rename_png]
- - os.rename
- - Used for renaming the png files.

- - [rename_png_all]

  - [Credits]
  - Incase you're wondering.
 If you use this mod.
 I'd appreciate that you'd credit me for the use of it.
 It's not required, but I do appreciate it.